umarhassan-mitodl/11.255-spring-2021/content/pages/instructor-insights.md

 ### Requirements Satisfied

-11.255 can be applied toward a [Master's Degree in City Planning](https://catalog.mit.edu/schools/architecture-planning/urban-studies-planning/#city-planning-master), but is not required.
+11.255 can be applied toward a {{% resource_link "8c5effb8-9663-4159-bcef-07a8c9d73080" "Master's Degree in City Planning" %}}, but is not required.

-11.255 can also be applied toward the Policy, Technology, and Society requirement for the degree of [Master of Science in Transportation](https://catalog.mit.edu/degree-charts/master-transportation/), but is not required.
+11.255 can also be applied toward the Policy, Technology, and Society requirement for the degree of {{% resource_link "a6aed7a7-812b-4b00-b2e9-2c92d1ecf59a" "Master of Science in Transportation" %}}, but is not required.

 ### Offered